Today, more than half of all cancer patients are treated with radiation

 precision.
 Tumors are tracked in real-time DURING the

-tumor or patient – even by the smallest amount – can be
+or patient, even by the smallest amount, can be detected

-technique allows for higher doses of radiation to be
+higher doses of radiation to be administered only to

-administered only to cancerous cells and not to
+cancerous cells and not to the surrounding healthy

 Stereotactic radiation treatments that could take 45